 2. Simple Subscription Scroll Boxes

 Scroll boxes show when the user scrolls on a page.
 These are quite effective as a less intrusive method just like the previous example of the end-page bar.
 These forms are commonly set up to trigger as you scroll.

-The content you add on any of these opt-ins needs to be well thought out, captivating, and straight to the point.
+The content you add on any of these opt-in forms needs to be well thought out, captivating, and straight to the point.

 3. Simple Subscription Welcome Screens